 We then list all the potential edges obtained in this way.
-As we did not enumerate the automorphisms $g\in\Aut(V)$ up to conjugacy, but only their restrictions $\hat\nu\in V_L$, we simply obtain a list of possible combinations of $V_1$, $V^g_1$, $V^{\orb(g)}_1$ and the conjugacy classes of outer automorphisms $\nu\in\Out(V)$ and $\mu\in\Out(V^{\orb(g)})$.
+As we did not enumerate the automorphisms $g\in\Aut(V)$ up to conjugacy, but only their restrictions $\hat\nu\in V_L$, we simply obtain a list of possible combinations of $V_1$, $V^g_1$, $V^{\orb(g)}_1$ and the conjugacy classes of outer automorphisms $\nu\in\Out(V)$ and $\xi\in\Out(V^{\orb(g)})$.
 It is in principle possible that one such quintuple is realised by more than one edge, i.e.\ by several non-isomorphic $V^g$, but we shall see in \autoref{sec:extcomp} and \autoref{sec:unique} that this never happens.

-Of course, what can and does happen is that an edge we list does not actually exist.
+Of course, what can and does happen is that an edge we list here does not actually exist.
 After all, we only studied the restriction of the automorphisms to $V_L$ and considered compatibility conditions based thereon.
-The spurious edges shall be removed in \autoref{sec:extcomp}.
+These spurious edges shall be removed in \autoref{sec:extcomp}.
 For now, we have obtained a rigorous upper bound on the edges of type~III, except that an edge could actually split up into several edges with the same invariants.

-Finally, we mention one further argument to reduce the number of potential edges of type~III. \begin{enumerate} \item If we have found an edge with associated lattice $K$ of $U=V^g$ (and some Heisenberg commutant $W$), there must also be edges with the associated lattice being any other lattice $\tilde{K}$ in the genus of $K$. \end{enumerate} Indeed, we can extend $W\otimes V_{\tilde{K}}$ in the same way to a nice \voa{} $\tilde{U}$ of central charge $24$ with representation category $\mathcal{C}(2_{\II}^{+2})$ as we can extend $W\otimes V_K$ to $U$ (see \autoref{sec:evensub}).
-By removing edges corresponding to incomplete genera, we can eliminate some further entries in the list of potential edges.
+Finally, we mention one further argument to reduce the number of potential edges of type~III: \begin{enumerate} \item If there is an edge with associated lattice $K$ of $U=V^g$, there must also be an edge with the associated lattice being any other lattice $\tilde{K}$ in the genus of $K$ and with the same Heisenberg commutant. \end{enumerate} Indeed, we can extend $W\otimes V_{\tilde{K}}$ in the same way to a nice \voa{} $\tilde{U}$ of central charge $24$ with representation category $\mathcal{C}(2_{\II}^{+2})$ as we can extend $W\otimes V_K$ to $U$ (see \autoref{sec:evensub}).
+By removing edges corresponding to partially realised genera, we can eliminate some further entries in the list of potential edges.

-We state the results obtained thus far.
-It is not very enlightening to list all the potential edges of type~III, but we record their numbers (cf.\ \autoref{table:generaIII}).
-Which edges are spurious and which are not, will only be determined in \autoref{sec:extcomp} below.
+We state the results obtained so far.
+It is not very enlightening to list all the potential edges of type~III, but we record their numbers (cf.\ \autoref{table:genera}).
+Which edges are spurious and which are not, will be determined in \autoref{sec:extcomp} below.
 The non-spurious edges are listed in detail in \autoref{sec:results}.